 Former Greek junta strongman, Demetrios Ioannides, refused to take part in his trial in Athens on Thursday (8 January).

-Former Greek junta strongman, Demetrios Ioannides, refused to take part in his trial in Athens on Thursday (8 January).
+Background: Former Greek junta strongman, Demetrios Ioannides, refused to take part in his trial in Athens on Thursday (8 January).
 Together with four other officers, he is facing charges of destroying military police files on activities during the 1967 to 1974 military regime.

 Major-General Ioannides, former Colonels Theodoros Theophylogiannakos and Michael Pilihos and serving majors Constantine Triantafyllopoulos and Anestis Belos all served in the military police Special Investigations Department, which was responsible for interrogating opponents of the junta.